gozerodi/saw-cutting-chatter-detection-xai/README.md

 | **Cutting I** | 130 | 0.070 | 31 |

+## 📂 Project Architecture (The 10-Step Pipeline)

+The project is structured into 10 sequential Jupyter Notebooks, demonstrating a complete end-to-end engineering workflow from raw sensor processing to final physical validation:

 ### Phase 1: Data Processing & Feature Engineering

 The foundation of the project relies on extracting meaningful physical features from massive raw sensor logs.
 This phase executes a precise, programmatic cleaning and transformation pipeline: